chef/automate/components/docs-chef-io/content/automate/managed_services.md

       {{< figure src="/images/automate/managed_services_os_dasboard_permission.png" alt="Managed Service OS Dashboard Permission">}}

 {{< note >}} To access the default installation of OpenSearch Dashboards for a domain that resides within a VPC, you must have access to the VPC.
 This process varies by network configuration but likely involves connecting to a VPN or managed network or using a proxy server or transit gateway.
-To know more see [Developer Guide](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/vpc.html#vpc-security).
+To know more, see the [OpenSearch VPC developer guide](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/vpc.html#vpc-security).

 From the terminal, run the following command: